-David Weisburd, Distinguished Professor in the Department of Criminology, Law and Society and Executive Director of the Center for Evidence-Based Crime Policy, will receive the Lifetime Achievement Award from the American Society of Criminology’s Division of Policing.
+David Weisburd, Diestinguished Professor in the Department of Criminology, Law and Society and executive director of the Center for Evidence-Based Crime Policy, has been selected by the Cambridge University Police Executive Program as the winner of the 2022 Sir Robert Peel Medal for Outstanding Leadership in Evidence-Based Policing.

 The College of Humanities and Social Sciences is proud to announce that George Mason University's Board of Visitors has named Allison Redlich and David Wilson, professors in the Department of Criminology, Law and Society, University Professors.

 "Ideally, we’d be able to put more officers where they’re needed most while minimizing unnecessary tensions between cops and the public.
 A new study from George Mason University criminologist David Weisburd and several coauthors suggests that 'procedural justice' training might be a way to achieve that."